agnostikas/api-next/README.md

 * Licence changed to MIT, but repo won't be public
 * Some features were removed, but they were never fully finished on the first place, so this project is now just about user management, nothing more
 * Protocol buffers were removed, because they didn't provide much of an advantage over JSON for REST-style API without Lambda support.
-* Currently on 12 Lambdas and growing
+* Currently on over 30 Lambdas and growing

 ## Features